cchinchole/chincholeSSL/README.md

 # chincholeSSL
 This is my thesis project.
-Using OpenSSL for BigNum and implementing methods in accordance to FIPS standard by NIST.
+Uses OpenSSL for their BigNum type.
+Implementing methods in accordance to FIPS standard by NIST.